 Dr. von Eschenbach joined FDA after serving for four years as Director of the National Cancer Institute (NCI) at the National Institutes of Health where he set an ambitious goal to eliminate the suffering and death due to cancer by rapid acceleration and integration of the discovery-development-delivery continuum.

 Dr. von Eschenbach entered government service after an outstanding career over three decades as a physician, surgeon, oncologist, and executive that included numerous leadership roles from Chairman of the Department of Urologic Oncology to Executive Vice President and Chief Academic Officer at the University of Texas MD Anderson Cancer Center in Houston, Texas.

 An internationally renowned cancer specialist and author of more than 300 scientific articles and studies, Dr. von Eschenbach has served in numerous leadership roles, and has received many professional awards and honors.
 In 2006, Dr. von Eschenbach was named one of Time magazine’s “100 most influential people to shape the world,” and in both 2007 and 2008, he was selected as one of the Modern Healthcare/Modern Physician’s “50 Most Powerful Physician Executives in Healthcare.”

-Dr. von Eschenbach earned a BS from St. Joseph’s University in Philadelphia and his medical degree from Georgetown University.
-After completing a residency in urologic surgery at University of Pennsylvania Hospital in Philadelphia, he served as was an instructor at University Of Pennsylvania School Of Medicine and completed a Fellowship in Urologic Oncology at the University of Texas MD Anderson Cancer Center.
+Dr. von Eschenbach earned a bachelor’s degree from St. Joseph’s University in Philadelphia and his MD from Georgetown University.
+After completing a residency in urologic surgery at University of Pennsylvania Hospital in Philadelphia, he served as was an instructor at University of Pennsylvania School Of Medicine and completed a Fellowship in Urologic Oncology at the University of Texas MD Anderson Cancer Center.

 Dr. von Eschenbach joined the Reagan-Udall Foundation for the FDA Board of Directors in 2018.